stlgo/presentations/2024-03-27-get-started-with-cli-apps/README.md

 ## Presentation
 As developers, we often have our first introduction to a language by completing a "Hello World" tutorial.
 Often, this is a simplified example of a command-line application.

-Let's dig deeper into creating a command-line application you can actual use.
+Let's dig deeper into creating a command-line application you can actually use.
 We'll see just how easy it is to convert brittle shell scripts to create a powerful, user-friendly tool.
 We'll include an overview of awesome libraries like Cobra, Viper, Pflag, among others, comparing them to functionality provided by the Go standard library.

 ## Presenter
 Paul is a CNCF Ambassador and GoBridge Volunteer working as a Software Architect with NISC.
 You may have caught him in the recent past, speaking at conferences as a Developer Advocate with Grafana Labs.
 He makes a habit of encouraging developers and testers alike to "shift left," bringing reliability testing earlier in the software development process.